Nzavo/Customer-Analytics-XYZ-Insurance/README.md

 - **Data-Generation-Scripts/**: Python scripts for generating synthetic insurance data.
 - **XYZ Insurance Database Solution/**: Visual Studio solution and supporting files for ingesting CSV data into SQL Server.
 - **sql/**: SQL scripts for table creation, view definitions, and indexing.
-- **360° Customer Dashboard.pbix.pbix**: Power BI report for the 360° dashboards.
+- **360° Customer Dashboard.pbix**: Power BI report for the 360° dashboards.

 ## How to Use